iPhone XS, iPhone XR: What you need to know about Apple's Smart Battery Case

-Apple surprised everyone earlier this week with the launch of new Smart Battery Cases for the 2018 iPhone line.
+Apple surprised everyone earlier this week with the launch of new Smart Battery Cases for the 2018 iPhone ($999 at Apple) line.
 The cases look similar to the previous version, and do the same basic job -- provide extra battery life to your iPhone.

 You can order the cases right now from Apple, with in-store availability expected next week.
 Here's what you need to know about the Smart Battery Case, your iPhone and how they work together.